Your Phones Covered Pty Ltd · ABN 24 146 472 120 · Governed by the laws of New South Wales, Australia

 If the Client does not automate payments, meaning YPC is unable to initiate and process the transaction via YPC's chosen payment system on the agreed payment method, the Client will be charged an Administration Fee of 20% of the Invoice Value or $100.00, whichever is higher.

-YPC reserves the right to charge an Invoice Chase Administrative Fee of $50.00 on any invoices unpaid after seven (7) days from the due date each time YPC have to contact the client for payment via email or phone.
+YPC reserves the right to charge an Invoice Chase Administrative Fee of $50.00 on any invoices unpaid after seven (7) days from the due date each time YPC has to contact the client for payment via email or phone.

 YPC further reserves the right to charge interest on unpaid invoices from the due date at a rate of 30% per annum, calculated on daily outstanding balances, if payment is not received within seven (7) days of the due date.